omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 > You may think this should be the same route.
 After all, isn't SF > Marin the same distance as Marin > SF?
 Not necessarily.
 Some cities (like San Francisco) have a lot of one-way streets, so you can't go back the way you came.
-You might also have to go 1 or 2 miles out of the way to find an on- ramp to a highway.
+You might also have to go 1 or 2 miles out of the way to find an on-ramp to a highway.
 So these two routes aren't necessarily the same.

 You may be wondering, "In the traveling salesperson problem, is there a specific